 Stress - How to cope

-If you feel that you cannot cope with the pressures you are under, you might be stressed.
+If you are struggling to cope with life pressures, you might be stressed.
 This section explains the common symptoms and causes of stress.
 It also looks at some of the ways you can try to reduce stress.
 This information is for adults affected by mental health issues in England.
 It’s also for their loved ones and carers and anyone interested in this subject

 - Most people feel stressed sometimes.